Introduction

 Resin Transfer Molding (RTM)

-RTM is a molding method in which carbon fibers are placed in a mold and resin is injected into them.
-RTM is used for automotive exteriors and interiors because of its high precision and ability to mold complex shapes with relative ease.
+RTM is a molding method where carbon fiber preforms are positioned within a closed metal mold and impregnated with resin before curing.
+The lower production costs, compared to autoclave molding, make RTM well-suited to automotives industries where large-volume manufacturing is paramount.
+RTM is also widely used for automotive exteriors and interiors because of its high precision and capacity to mold complex shapes with relative ease.

-SLS is a technology for molding CFRP using a 3D printer.
-A laser is used to sinter powdered CFRP to create three-dimensional parts one layer at a time.
-This method is mainly suited for prototyping and custom parts manufacturing, allowing for the creation of products that meet individual needs.
+SLS is an additive molding technology that produces CFRP structures using a 3D printer.
+A laser is used to sinter finely powdered CFRP materials layer by layer to create three-dimensional parts.
+This method is particularly well-suited for prototyping and customized component production, enabling for versatile creation of products tailored to specific and individual needs.

 Filament Winding

-Filament winding is a technique to dip carbon fiber filaments in resin and wind them into a specified shape.
-It is used for car body parts and frames with complex shapes, and is particularly effective for increasing body strength.
-3.
+Filament winding is a technique in which carbon fiber filaments, impregnated with a resin, are wound into specified shape or geometric configurations.
+It is typically used for auto body parts and frames with complex designs, and is particularly effective for enhancing body strength.

 Improved fuel economy through weight reduction